-THE ON-CAMPUS SUPERVISION SEMINAR Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
-Now, in your practicum, you will have the opportunity to effectively select and apply those theoretical concepts or techniques directly with clients and supervisors in the field, and through case presentation and consultation on campus during faculty supervised seminars.
+THE ON-CAMPUS SUPERVISION CONFERENCE SEMINAR

+Study responsibility: There is a huge body of knowledge that you have explored throughout your academic course of study in the MAC program.
+Now, in your internship, you will have the opportunity to effectively select and apply those theoretical concepts or techniques in direct work with clients and supervisors in the field, and through case presentation and consultation on campus during faculty supervised seminars.
 This professional collegial setting provides the opportunity to practice and refine and demonstrate your professional mastery of the functions of a mental health counselor.

 The on campus seminar is an essential element in the process.
 The faculty and college will carefully structure and teach within the context of the seminar, but learning and mastery is your responsibility.
-The opportunities afforded by cooperative collaborative consultation, with on-site supervisors, faculty and colleagues in the internship and participation in the on campus seminar is important.
+The opportunities afforded by cooperative collaborative consultation, with onsite supervisors, faculty and colleagues in the internship and participation in the on campus seminar is important.

 The seminar is a venue in which questions can be raised and addressed, theories analyzed, and advanced professional learning facilitated.
-You are expected to attend and participate with other Practicum students and Interns.

-- You are encouraged to raise questions during the seminar so that inquiry will disclose where clarification is needed, and afford opportunity to add depth and resolve questions likely held by more than one person. - Your comments, personal-life experience, observations, and ideas are welcome and beneficial to everyone's learning.
-This is particularly true in this type seminar.
-However, when discussing specific mental health cases or individuals, whether you are referring to yourself, your family, acquaintances, or speaking about past or present cases ----do not identify who you are talking about. - It is important to recognize that the function of an informal advisor and that of a personal friend is based on personal life experience; but the function of the professional mental health therapist is based on "professional experience," training, extensive academic study and involves knowledge based on research, science and professional literature, not just opinion.
+☐ You are encouraged to raise questions during the seminar so that inquiry will disclose where

+- clarification is needed, and afford opportunity to add depth and resolve questions likely held by more than one person.

+Your comments, personal-life experience, observations, and ideas are welcome and beneficial to everyone's learning.
+This is particularly true in this type of seminar.
+However, when discussing specific mental health cases or individuals, whether you are referring to yourself, your family, acquaintances, or speaking about past or present cases ----do not identify who you are talking about. - ☐ It is important to recognize that the function of an informal advisor and that of a personal friend is based on personal life experience; but the function of the professional mental health therapist is based on "professional experience," training, extensive academic study and involves knowledge based on research, science and professional literature, not just opinion.